Body found in search for Nicola Bulley

 “Nicola’s family have been informed of developments and our thoughts are with them at this most difficult of times.
 We ask that their privacy is respected.”

+The discovery came after a tip-off from two walkers, according to the Mirror.

+A police diving team could be seen conducting the search, while a police drone and helicopter flew above.

-The investigation into her disappearance has attracted widespread speculation as well as criticism of the police response.
+The investigation into Ms Bulley’s disappearance has attracted widespread speculation as well as criticism of the police response.

 The force came under fire after making Ms Bulley’s struggles with alcohol and peri-menopause public three weeks after she vanished.